RuiQiHuang1832/tankGame/README.md

 .jar for tankGame

-Make sure to include .wav and .jar in the same file.
+Make sure to include .wav and .jar in the same directory.

+**Do not rename.**